elastic/apm/specs/agents/tracing-spans-destination.md

 To avoid a huge impact on storage requirements for metrics, and to not "spam" the service map with lots of fine-grained nodes, the cardinality has to be kept low.
-However, the cardinality should, not be too low, either, so that different clusters, instances, or queues can be displayed separately in the service map.
+However, the cardinality should not be too low, either, so that different clusters, instances, and queues can be displayed separately in the service map.

+The cardinality should be the same or higher as `span.destination.service.name`.
+Higher, if there are individual sub-resources for a service, such as individual queues for a message broker.
+Same cardinality otherwise.

+**Value**

-Generally, the value would look something like `${span.type}/${cluster}`.
+Generally, the value would look something like `${span.subtype}/${cluster}`, or `${span.subtype}/${queue}`.
+For HTTP, this is the address, with the port (even when it's the default port), without any scheme.
 The specs for the specific technologies will have more information on how to construct the value for `context.destination.service.resource`.

 #### `context.destination.service.type`